TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 vendor/bin/phpstan
 ```

 The failed error message is more than meets the eye.
-It shows **you the places where you can complete the type declarations**, so you can just find them in the code and improve.
+It shows **you where you can complete the type declarations**, so you can find them in the code and improve.

 ## How to Find Your Current Type Coverage

-Now we get back to the `0.99`, resp.
+Now we get back to the `0.99` resp.
 99 % required type coverage.
 The CI fails on such a high value, but that's our intention.
-The error message actually tells us current type coverage value:
+The error message actually tells us the current type coverage value:

 ```bash
 Out of 81 possible param types, only 60 % actually have it.
 Add more param types to get over 99 %
 ```

-In this case, we take current value of 60 and put it to the config, so our codebase will remain on this code coverage:
+In this case, we take the current value of `60` and put it into the config, so our codebase will remain on this code coverage:

 ```diff
  services: